jiaweimeng/3D-Informed-RRT-star/README.md

 1. Frame_id = "/path_planner"  <br  />
 2. marker_topic = "path_planner_rrt"  <br  />

+Once you have successfully run the path planner, the simulation should be like:

 In the 3D Informed RRT* path planner:
 The new search space is redefined as an oblique cylinder and the top and bottom surfaces of it are ellipses.